 You have two options here: you can choose to take on the role of registered agent for your LLC, or you can choose to appoint a registered agent service.
 I’ll discuss the pros and cons of both options so that you can make an informed decision about the registered agent for your Texas business.

 If you choose to be the registered agent for your LLC then you should know that it will be a time-consuming and potentially costly job.
 You’ll need to be available to receive mail and service of process from the Texas Secretary of State during the same times that most businesses operate.
 And unfortunately, you can’t be in two places at once.

 You’ll also have to put your name and address on the public record, which will leave you vulnerable to identity theft and cybercrime.

 In addition, if you miss a service of process for your LLC, the consequences could be dire.
 You may be sued with no way to defend yourself and a default judgment against your company could result in the loss of your Texas business.

 The only benefit of becoming the registered agent of your LLC is not paying registered agent fees.

 If you choose to appoint a registered agent service, then you can rest easy.
 Professional registered agents will keep your personal information safe, while also guaranteeing that you never miss a piece of mail or service of process.
-The downside of choosing a registered agent service is that you’ll have to pay a fee of somewhere between $99-$299.
+The downside of choosing a registered agent service is that you’ll have to pay $99–$299.